 COVID-19 Emergency Funding (CARES Act)

-- Students must be currently enrolled for the spring 2020 semester at UHV.
+- Students must be currently enrolled at least ½ time for the spring 2021 semester at UHV.

 - Students must be U.S. citizens or eligible noncitizens.
-UHV undocumented students and international students are not eligible.
+UHV undocumented students, DACA and international students are not eligible for CRRSAA funds.

 - Students must have a high school diploma, a GED or completed high school in an approved homeschool setting.
 UHV dual credit students are not eligible.